firefoxfoxthrot/developer-web-site/_pages/dcbor.md

 Determinism is important for a wide variety of applications that require data to remain consistent, usually across multiple platforms.
-This includes data signatures, verifiable software builds, consensus algorithms, secure multi-party computation, and zero-knowledge proofs.
+This includes data signatures, reproducible software builds, hashing functions, version control, consensus algorithms, secure multi-party computation, and zero-knowledge proofs.
 It can also fulfill legal and compliance requirements.

 dCBOR doesn't automatically produce determnism, but it _supports_ it, as does [Gordian Envelope](/envelope/).